liuyxpp/XDSY118019/slides/week9_latex.md

 <!-- _paginate: true -->
 ## What is LaTeX?

-[LaTeX](https://www.latex-project.org/), which is pronounced «Lah-tech» or «Lay-tech», is a high-quality typesetting system; it includes features designed for the production of technical and scientific documentation.
+[LaTeX](https://www.latex-project.org/), which is pronounced /Lah-tech/ or /Lay-tech/, is a high-quality typesetting system; it includes features designed for the production of technical and scientific documentation.

-- LaTeX is the **de facto standard** for the communication and publication of scientific documents.
+- LaTeX is the <span style=color:gold>de facto standard</span> for the communication and publication of scientific documents.
-- LaTeX is available as **free software**.
+- LaTeX is available as <span style=color:gold>free software</span>.
 - LaTeX file ends with extension `.tex`.

 ---